fabiocicerchia/salmonjs/README.md

 ## Configuration

-Change the file `src/config.js` accordingly with your needs.
+Change the file `src/config.js` accordingly to your needs.

 ## Installation